 We have in place a Credit Agreement ("Credit Agreement") for an unsecured Revolving Credit Facility ("Revolving Credit Facility") with a maturity date of June 8, 2027 that allows us to borrow up to \$1.50 billion.
-As of March 31, 2024, we had no outstanding borrowings under the Revolving Credit Facility.
-For additional information on the Revolving Credit Facility, see Note 8 "Debt" to our Condensed Consolidated Financial Statements.
-We were in compliance with all covenants under the Credit Agreement as of March 31, 2024 (the leverage ratio was 1.58 to 1.00, compared to a maximum leverage ratio of 3.50 to 1.00 on a quarterly basis covering the trailing four consecutive fiscal quarters for each fiscal quarter).
-Considering our current liquidity position, short-term financial forecasts and ability to prepay the Revolving Credit Facility, if necessary, we expect to continue to be in compliance with our financial covenants at the end of our fiscal year ending June 30, 2024.
+Subject to the terms of the Credit Agreement, the Revolving Credit Facility may be increased by an amount up to \$250.0 million in the aggregate.
+As of September 30, 2024, we had no outstanding borrowings under the Revolving Credit Facility.
+We were in compliance with all covenants under the Credit Agreement as of September 30, 2024 (the leverage ratio was 1.43 to 1.00, compared to a maximum leverage ratio of 3.50 to 1.00 on a quarterly basis covering the trailing four consecutive fiscal quarters for each fiscal quarter).
+Considering our current liquidity position, short-term financial forecasts and ability to prepay the Revolving Credit Facility, if necessary, we expect to continue to be in compliance with our financial covenants at the end of our fiscal year ending June 30, 2025.